 After listing my top ten tennis racquets right now, it felt only logical also to list my top ten tennis strings right now.
 It is not a definitive list, but my favorite ten strings at the moment in various categories.

 If you think it is challenging to choose your tennis racquet, choosing your tennis string is not much easier.
 The variety of different strings, gut, poly, hybrid, multifilament, synthetic can easily be overwhelming.
-I hope my “Top Ten Tennis Strings Right Now” can guide you a bit on the way into finding a setup that works for your racquet and your game.
+I hope my “Top Ten Tennis Strings Right Now” can guide you a bit on finding a setup that works for your racquet and your game.

 You can read more about different types of strings here.

 Comfortable strings for beginners, intermediate players and up

 If you don’t have a full swing and don’t hit the ball in the center of the racquet on the majority of your shots, you might want to start looking at more comfortable and powerful strings.
 A lot of players use stiff strings strung at a high tension and end up hurting their elbow or wrist.

 So let’s look at softer strings that are friendly to various players.